Cervical Dysplasia (cont.)

 The US Preventive Services Task Force has recommended the following screening policy for women regarding cervical dysplasia and cervical cancer screening:

 - Women should have their first Pap test at age 21 and should receive a Pap test every 3 years.

-- Women over age 30 may be screened every 5 years if an HPV test is performed along with the Pap smear.
+- Women over age 30 may be screened every 5 years if an HPV test performed along with the Pap smear is negative.

 - Women over age 65 who have had at least three consecutive negative Pap tests or at least two negative HPV tests within the previous 10 years do not need to be screened.

 Cervical cancer can be cured if it is detected and treated early.
 Risk factors for cervical cancer include HPV infection, smoking, oral contraceptive use, and h...learn more >>

 Genital warts (HPV) are growths in the genital area of both men and women.
 Genital warts are contagious and are caused by the human papillomavirus (HPV).
 Sympto...learn more >>